-So, you’ve come to sell your car and realised you don’t have your V5C logbook?
+So, you’ve come to sell your car and realised you have lost your V5C logbook?
 Don’t panic.

 Contrary to popular belief, although it is certainly beneficial to retain a copy of this document, it is still technically possible to sell your car without it.
 It can just make the process a little more complicated – and your car valuation may be reduced.